 - Sandwiches – Piled high with lettuce leaves, tomato, and red onion, turkey salad sandwich recipes are everyone’s favorite.

 - Lettuce Wraps – Lighten up your sandwich by wrapping the salad in lettuce instead.

-- Salads – Add big scoops on top of your favorite greens mixture for a healthy protein salad.
+- Salads – Add big scoops of turkey salad on top of your favorite greens mixture for a healthy protein meal.

 - Appetizers – Spread over crackers or crostini for a fun holiday appetizer.

 This easy turkey salad recipe uses leftover turkey, tangy cranberries, and crunchy pecans, all tossed in a creamy mayo Dijon dressing.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.